 - Reach out to whoever left the review, publicly

 - Ask for details, like the exact date and time

 - Work with the customer toward some kind of recompense or resolution

 - Thank the customer for the feedback, and make an earnest effort to do better in the future

 Be sure that you’re confirming the details in good faith.
 You’re not trying to disprove the story, and it’s not an interrogation.
 You’re looking for useful information.
 That overcooked steak?
-It’s not your first negative review with the same basic gist: first steak was overcooked, second one was obviously rushed and still wasn’t in condition to be served.
-All the complaints happen on Mondays or Tuesdays, during dinner rush, and they started two months ago when you hired that new line cook.
+It’s not your first negative review with the same basic gist: the first steak was overcooked, and the second one was obviously rushed and still wasn’t in condition to be served.
+All the complaints happen on Mondays or Tuesdays, during the dinner rush, and they started two months ago when you hired that new line cook.
 A pattern starts to emerge.
-You can take action, and help your restaurant solve a potentially disastrous problem.
+You can take action and help your restaurant solve a potentially disastrous problem.